-MLB Trade Rumors: Jose Quintana Trade To Cardinals, Melvin Upton to Detroit?
+MLB Trade Rumors: Jose Quintana Trade To Cardinals, Melvin Upton To Detroit?

 “The last two weeks, I haven’t paid any attention to the rumors,” Quintana said.
 “I don’t want to talk about rumors.”

-While Quintana may not be paying attention to the rumor mill talk of late, Jon Heyman of Fanrag is reporting that outside of the Houston Astros, New York Yankees and Pittsburgh Pirates, the St. Louis Cardinals may be in the possible Jose Quintana sweepstakes.
+While Quintana might not be paying attention to the rumor mill talk of late, Jon Heyman of Fanrag is reporting that outside of the Houston Astros, New York Yankees, and Pittsburgh Pirates, the St. Louis Cardinals may be in the possible Jose Quintana sweepstakes.

 “While the belief now is that Quintana won’t be traded until closer to the trade deadline, the Cardinals could be a sleeper team for Quintana.
 Word is, they have quietly showed interest in the White Sox pitching ace, and the Cardinals have the combination of young players and prospects to make it work.”